 d) Are there any terms or conditions for holding awards?

 Students must be registered as a full-time degree candidate for a minimum of fourteen weeks in any term during which they hold an award.
-Repayment of an award is required if a student is in full-time attendance fewer than 14 weeks in any term, transfers to another graduate unit, changes to part-time status or withdraws from the program.
+Repayment of an award is required if a student is in full-time attendance fewer than 14 weeks in any term, transfers to another graduate unit, has flex-time status or withdraws from the program.